Ruzanna-Sar/MovieRentalSQLAnalysis/README.md

 * Do sales figures vary between geographic regions?

 ## Tools
-For this project the following tools were usd:
+For this project the following tools were used:
 * SQL quiries,
 * Tableau for visualisation